-Name Icon Description Scanner Configures the Diagnostic Tool to operate as a scan tool.
-See Scanner Function on page 20.
+Table 3-1 Name Icon Description Scanner Configures the diagnostic tool to operate as a scan tool.
+See "Scanner Operations" on page 20.
 OBD Direct Allows you to perform generic OBD-II or EOBD system tests without identifying the specific vehicle.
-See OBD Direct on page 63.
+See "OBD Direct Operations" on page 67.
 Guided Component Test Opens a diagnostic database of specific tests for the identified vehicle.
-See Guided Component Test on page 71.
-Scope Multimeter Configures the Diagnostic Tool to operate as a lab scope, graphing multimeter, or digital multimeter.
-See Scope Multimeter on page 83.
-SureTrack [®] Opens the SureTrack website.
-See SureTrack on page 137.
-Repair Information Provides the information needed to make repairs once you have made your diagnosis.
+See "Guided Component Test Operations" on page 75.
+Scope Multimeter Configures the diagnostic tool to operate as a lab scope, graphing multimeter, or digital multimeter.
+See "Scope Multimeter" on page 86.
+Information Provides the information needed to make repairs once you have made your diagnosis.
 The linked program varies by region.
-See Repair Information Operations on page 108.
+See "Information" on page 111.
 Vehicle History Identifies the test vehicle and organizes and manages work in progress and service records.
-See Vehicle History Operations on page 109.
+See "Vehicle History Operations" on page 123.
 Data Manager Opens the organization system for saved data files.
-See Data Manager on page 114.
+See "Data Manager Operations" on page 129.
 Help Opens the on-line help for the system.
-See Help Operations on page 132.
+See "Help Operations" on page 154.
+System Settings Establishes and manages connections to peripheral devices.
+See "System Settings Operations" on page 155.
+Exit Closes the diagnostic tool software and returns the display to the Windows desktop.
+See "Turning Off" on page 12.

-Table 3-1 (part 2 of 2)
+Table 3-1